11 Joyful Ways to Make Your Clothes More Sustainable

 7. Keep zips going with a Sugru zip hack 📎

 This has gotta be one of the coolest winter clothing hacks ever.
 If the zipper on your favourite coat’s been knocked off, don’t consider letting it go for one second.
 Simply grab some Sugru and a humble old paperclip and re-attach it as shown in the pic.
-Watch our cool video to see just how easy it is.
+Check out the page: Fix any zip with Sugru to see just how easy it is.

 8. Embrace radical knitting 🤘